 Police reports will help you win your case

-Filing a proper police report is perhaps one of the most important steps you can take on the road to recovery.
+Filing a formal police report is perhaps one of the most important steps you can take on the road to recovery.

 A police report can make or break your case!
 Make sure you file one within 24 hours!